 There are few public research universities that can come close to the academic excellence that the University of Michigan offers.
 This school, which is located in Ann Arbor, Michigan, currently confers three education degrees in over ten specializations and dual degree programs.
 This university is regionally accredited by the NCACS THLC.

 UMichigan currently confers the MA in Educational Studies, the MA in Higher Education, and the MS in Educational Studies.
 Each of these degrees come with various majors, such as New Media and New Literacies, Diversity and Social Justice, and Post-Secondary Science Education.
-Endorsements are also found within these degrees.
+The programs all have a minimum requirement of 30 credit hours of coursework.
+Many degrees also require an internship and student teaching.
+Sample courses include:

 Many of the MAES, MAHE and MSES programs can be completed within one year.
 This makes it a great fit for students who need their degree as soon as possible; however, the accelerated programs are not good for students who work full-time, as the course load is rigorous.
 Students are encouraged to speak with an enrollment advisor about their needs prior to applying for any program.